ganesh-codes404/EMNIST_Analysis/README.md

 - **Adadelta** shows significantly lower accuracy and is not suitable for this task.

 -The reasons for Low Accuracy:

-->**Complex Dataset**: EMNIST (ByClass) has 62 classes (A-Z, a-z, 0-9), making it more challenging.
+->**Complex Dataset**: EMNIST has 47 classes (A-Z, a-z, 0-9), making it more challenging.
 A simple feedforward network may not be powerful enough.

 ->**Preprocessing Issues**: The EMNIST dataset consists of handwritten characters, which means proper data augmentation (like normalization, rotation, or noise reduction) might help.
 Neural Network Architecture: The current architecture is relatively shallow.
 Adding more hidden layers or using CNNs instead of a simple feedforward network would likely imporve the accuracy.